maxschmaltz/IndirectLM/README.md

 ### Speaker Experiment

-To reproduce the Speaker Experiment, run the main function of [speaker_experiment.py](run_experiments/speaker_experiment/speaker_experiment.py) from the root of the repository:
+To reproduce the Pragmatic Speaker Experiment, run the main function of [speaker_experiment.py](run_experiments/speaker_experiment/speaker_experiment.py) from the root of the repository:

 ```
 import asyncio